romancin/terraform-oracle-cloud-always-free/README.md

 After playbook finishes, you can access this URLS: https://traefik.cloudserver1.mydomain.com --> Traefik dashboard on instance 1.
 Default username and password are "admin" and "password" https://traefik.cloudserver2.mydomain.com --> Traefik dashboard on instance 2.
-Default username and password are "admin" and "password" https://portal.cloudserver1.mydomain.com/portainer/ --> Traefik dashboard on instance 1. **IMPORTANT**: Configure it just after deploy, as in the first use will ask you for the password. https://portal.cloudserver2.mydomain.com/portainer/ --> Traefik dashboard on instance 2. **IMPORTANT**: Configure it just after deploy, as in the first use will ask you for the password.
+Default username and password are "admin" and "password" https://portal.cloudserver1.mydomain.com/portainer/ --> Portainer on instance 1. **IMPORTANT**: Configure it just after deploy, as in the first use will ask you for the password. https://portal.cloudserver2.mydomain.com/portainer/ --> Portainer dashboard on instance 2. **IMPORTANT**: Configure it just after deploy, as in the first use will ask you for the password.